8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

       });
     },
     /**
-     * Our users subscription listing to both the create and update events, and
+     * Our user's subscription listens to both the create and update events,
-     * therefore we need to choose the apprpriate method to handle the response
+     * therefore, we need to choose the appropriate method to handle the response
      * based on the mutation type.
      *
      * Here, we have an object that looks up the mutation type by name, returns